Statewide 4-H Programs

 Lincoln, NE 68583-0700

 Resources needed to conduct evaluations can be found in the table below.
-There you will find collection guidelines, a program cover sheet, parent and youth letters (we still have a waiver for consent meaning no signature is required, these letters provide information and details regarding the study), and the various evaluation instruments.
+There you will find collection guidelines, a program cover sheet, information letter (we still have a waiver for consent meaning no signature is required, this letters provides information and details regarding the study), and the various evaluation instruments.